 2.2 Work Breakdown Structure

-After the Project Scope Statement is created, the project Work Breakdown Structure (“WBS”) will be created from the WSI WBS Template in Microsoft Project.
+After the Project Scope Statement is created, the project Work Breakdown Structure (WBS) will be created from the WBS Template in Microsoft Project.
 The template will be customized for each project to reflect the necessary activities to complete the product scope.
 The PT and PM will meet to determine the activities required, and only those activities required, to complete the product scope (i.e. build the product).
 The WBS represents the entire project scope; if activities are not included in the WBS they are not part of the project.
 Here are some components.

 The WBS activities will be decomposed typically until they satisfy three criteria: